alphagov/paas-tech-docs/source/documentation/guidance/buildpacks.md

 ### Docker images

 You are responsible for your Docker container and custom image.
-Learn about this [experimental feature](/deploying_apps.html#monitoring-apps-deploy-a-docker-image-experimental).
+Refer to the [documentation on deploying a Docker image](/deploying_apps.html#deploy-a-docker-image) for more information.

 ### Custom buildpacks compared to Docker images